LioCrea/AlertBox/README.md

 # AlertBox
 Stop alerting!
 Start AlertBoxing!

-Simple fully customizable and cross-browser Javascript plugin that will help you get rid of alert boxes.
+Fully customizable, responsive and cross-browser Javascript plugin that will help you get rid of alert boxes.

 #Example